Susan Maguire, LCSW

 Who I Work With

 Many of the people I work with are high‑functioning adults who have spent years holding things together for others.
 They may look capable on the outside while feeling anxious, overwhelmed, or emotionally tired on the inside.
-They’re often navigating:
+They’re often experiencing and navigating:

 • anxiety or chronic stress